A complete guide to Cambridge IGCSE English Literature

 Most candidates find this the most unpredictable paper.
 Wide reading and lots of timed practice are the antidote.

-Exam tip across all papers Cambridge examiner reports consistently flag underdeveloped analysis as the single biggest reason students drop marks.
-Push every quote through three layers: What it says, what it does (the technique), and how it links to the question.
+Exam tip across all papers Examiners consistently reward analytical depth – push every quote through three layers: What it says, what it does (the technique), and how it links to the question.

 Set texts and choosing what to revise

-Cambridge publishes a set text list every two years that schools choose from.
+Cambridge publishes a set text list that schools choose from and that is updated periodically.
 Your school will have selected specific poets, novels, and plays.
 Revise only the texts your school has taught – the syllabus is text-specific.

 What you need for each text

-Where students lose marks The most common reasons students lose marks are giving plot summary instead of analysis, and forgetting to link back to the question in every paragraph.
+Where students lose marks Two common pitfalls are giving plot summary instead of analysis, and forgetting to link back to the question in every paragraph.
 Train yourself to start every paragraph by addressing the question word directly.

 Grading